Introduction

 None

-Compute the Jacobian matrix of the body velocity.
+Compute the Jacobian matrix of a frame velocity.

 \[{}_B v_{WB} = {}_B J_{WB} \dot{q}\]